 The Financing of Local Government in China: Stimulus Loan Wanes and Shadow Banking Waxes

-China’s four-trillion-yuan stimulus package fueled by bank loans in 2009 has led to the rapid growth of shadow banking activities after 2012.
-Local governments financed the stimulus through bank loans in 2009, and resorted to non-bank debt financing after 2012 given the rollover pressure from bank debt coming due, a manifestation of the stimulus-loan-hangover effect.
-Cross-sectionally, provinces with greater bank loan growth in 2009 experienced more Municipal Corporate Bonds issuance during 2012-2015, together with more shadow banking activities including Entrusted loans and Wealth Management Products.
-We highlight the market forces behind the regulation changes on local government debt post 2012.
+The upsurge of shadow banking is typically driven by rising financing demand from certain real sectors.
+In China, the four-trillion-yuan stimulus package in 2009 was behind the rapid growth of shadow banking after 2012, expediting the development of Chinese corporate bond markets in the post-stimulus period.
+Chinese local governments financed the stimulus through bank loans in 2009, and then resorted to non-bank debt financing after 2012 when faced with rollover pressure from bank debt coming due.
+Cross-sectionally, using a political-economy-based instrument, we show that provinces with greater bank loan growth in 2009 experienced more municipal corporate bond issuance during 2012–2015, together with more shadow banking activities including Trust loans and wealth management products.
+China's post-stimulus experience exhibits similarities to financial market development during the U.S. National Banking Era.

-Keywords: Local Government Financing Vehicles, Municipal Corporate Bonds, Shadow Banking in China
+Keywords: Keywords: Local Government Financing Vehicles, Municipal Corporate Bonds, Political Cycle, Shadow Banking in China, Railroad Finance, Trust Companies

 JEL Classification: E61, G21, H72, O17